 – search engines will blacklist your website.

-Usually, if your website has a malware, you’ll see it right away.
-And you can confirm it with Google Safe browsing.
+Usually, if your website has malware, you’ll see it right away.
+And you can confirm it with Google Safe Browsing.
 But sometimes, the impact of malware is not visible in plain sight.
 For instance, the spam links will be hidden inside other links.
 In such cases, you need a crawler to check every outbound links on your site.
 I use screaming frog SEO spider for that.

 Remove Malware for WordPress

 2. Next, you can restore the backup, to temporary solve the problem.
 And, if you don’t have any current backup, take one immediately.
 Because some malware can delete the entire website or corrupt your database.
-Even your hosting provider can shut down a website if they detect a malware, especially on shared hosting.
+Even your hosting provider can shut down a website if they detect malware, especially on shared hosting.

 However, restoring the backup is just a temporary solution.
 Even if you rollback to the previous day, chances are, your files may still contain that malicious code in it.
 So, you need to make sure, everything is clean.

 Though, this easier said than done.
-If you don’t have a programming background, it’ll be hard to read the source code and most hackers do not to leave any footprints.
+If you don’t have a programming background, it’ll be hard to read the source code and most hackers do not leave any footprints.

 4. Next, you can try, disabling all the plugins one by one, and see if the malware is gone.
 Use incognito or do a hard refresh (CTR + Shift + R) to see the changes.
 If nothing happens, repeat this with your theme.
 That’s uploading a fresh copy of your theme downloaded from the original source and use live preview to see changes.
 If the malware is gone, then the problem is with your current theme.
 Change that.

 5. Disabling plugins are not enough.
-Becuase they often leave leftover files.
+Because they often leave leftover files.
 So, you need to completely delete all unused plugins, themes, or anything on your web server that don’t recognize, like a zip file.
 Though, make sure you have the backup before you do that and then use an FTP client.

 Deleting plugins or inactivated themes, won’t have any major impact on your site functionality.
-For instance, if you delete YARRP plugin, there will be no related post at the end of the article, but everything else will function properly.
+For instance, if you delete the YARRP plugin, there will be no related post at the end of the article, but everything else will function properly.

 6. You can also contact your hosting provider and ask them for help.
 However, in my case, this didn’t work.
 I have a fully managed VPS from HostGator, but they quote me $37, just to find the root cause.
 That’s definitely too high, so I didn’t go take this route.

-8. Finally, after 3 hours of trying every free workaround, I eventually brought sucuri business plan.
+8. Finally, after 3 hours of trying every free workaround, I eventually brought the sucuri business plan.
 It cost me $225 (after discount) for one year.

 So this is how it works, you buy a plan from them.
 The minimum subscription is for one year, and there is no free trial.
 Now, once you pay for the subscription, you need to log in to your account and open a new ticket.
-A person will be assign to you, who will ask for your web server and FTP details and then they will solve your issue in the time frame according to your plan.
+A person will be assigned to you, who will ask for your web server and FTP details and then they will solve your issue in the time frame according to your plan.

 And fortunately, this works out for me.
 Securi team removed all the malware from my site within 12 hours (though my plan was for 6 hours).
-All the torrents links were gone and other than that, there was no changes in the site functionality.
+All the torrents links were gone and other than that, there were no changes in the site functionality.